Logo des Robert Koch-InstitutLogo des Robert Koch-Institut

 Thumbnail

-Profiling antimicrobial peptides from the medical maggot Lucilia sericata as potential antibiotics for MDR Gram-negative bacteria.pdf — Adobe PDF — 502.4 Kb
+Profiling antimicrobial peptides from the medical maggot Lucilia sericata as potential antibiotics for MDR Gram-negative bacteria.pdf — PDF — 502.4 Kb

 MD5: dc9ff97b86b211ad3a3ac43485628496